charlesl3/My-Data-Analytics-Projects/README.md

 No fancy tricks—just the basic skills that **EVERY data analyst SHOULD know**!

+Note: you **DO NOT** need to go through the basics of Pandas before getting into these mini projects - each is instructional and will direct you through the learning journey.
+YOU LEARN FROM FINISHING PROJECTS!

 ## 1. College Major Data [go to folder](./College%20Major)